 Indeed, Genelec see those working in academic research, immersive audio monitoring, VR and games development as likely early adopters of the new Aural ID technology.

 “In the same way that our monitor loudspeakers established the sonic reference for professional audio monitoring, and GLM calibration software revolutionised the way studio monitors could be optimised for any acoustic space, we are determined to help bring standards of sonic truthfulness to headphone reproduction.
 With an increasing number of audio professionals relying on both in-room monitors and headphones, Genelec Aural ID is a significant first step towards the use of headphones for actual reference audio monitoring and listening.”

-The Genelec Aural ID service will become available for purchase online via the Genelec Community website during Q2 of this year.
+The Genelec Aural ID service is available for purchase online via the Genelec Community website.